postgresml/postgresml/pgml-cms/docs/introduction/getting-started/create-your-database.md

 ## Your database credentials  <a href="#create-a-new-account" id="create-a-new-account"></a>

-We'll automatically provision an initial set of database credentials and provide you with the connection string.
-You can connect to your database if you have `psql` installed on your machine, or any other PostgreSQL client.
+We'll automatically provision a set of database credentials and provide you with the `DATABASE_URL` connection string.
+You can connect to your database with `psql`, or any other PostgreSQL client library, or application.

 <figure><img src="../../.gitbook/assets/Screenshot from 2023-11-27 23-21-36.png" alt=""><figcaption></figcaption></figure>